aqipro/aqilink-docs/docs/installation/app-start.md

 > Consult your Docker and/or Orchestration system (Docker Swarm, Kubernetes, etc.) expert to create the file content the correct way.

 **Before starting the container make sure to:**
-1) change the image name under the *aqilink:* service according the recently created name used for the custom image
+1) change the image name under the *aqilink* service according the recently created name used for the custom image
 2) change the image name under the *nuxeo* service to the name of the desired Nuxeo image and make sure the port mapping is good and the volume matches. **Note:** The used Nuxeo image must contain the required `aqilink-nuxeo` module (refer to [Other related software](/installation/app-download?id=other-related-software))!

 ```